4nduril/tobias-barth.net/blog/source/_drafts/Transpile-with-Babel.md

 What now?
 What do we want to achieve in this tutorial?

-1. Transpile modern language features so that every browser in one of the last 2 versions can understand our code.
+1. Compile modern language features so that every browser in one of the last 2 versions can understand our code.
 1. Avoid duplicating compile-stage helpers to keep the library as small as possible.
 1. Ensure code quality with linting and tests.
 1. Bundle our modules into one consumable, installable file.